candrasc/BasketBall-WinPrediction/README.md

 ## Summary:
-The purpose of this project is to predict the outcome of an NBA game using both a simple neural network vs a tuned logistic regression classifier, based on a rolling average of the home and away team's statistics.
+The purpose of this project is to predict the outcome of an NBA game using a vanilla neural network vs a logistic regression classifier, based on a rolling expontential average of the home and away team's statistics.

-We achieve the best results with the neural network, returning an accuracy of 67% and an AUC of 0.71.
+I achieved the best results with the neural network, returning an accuracy of 67.8% and an AUC of 0.717 vs logistic regression which returned an accuracy of 66.6% and an AUC of 0.694

 ### Credits:
 Download the datasets here: https://www.kaggle.com/nathanlauga/nba-games